 October 18, 2018–January 31, 2019

-Cahiers d’Art in Paris presents a solo show by Lucas Arruda and a new monograph on the artist.
-While all of Arruda’s works are untitled, this exhibition, like each of his solo presentations to date, is named Deserto-Modelo.
-Drawn from private collections, on view are intimately sized paintings of landscapes and seascapes characterized by their subtle rendition of light as well as new prints edited by Cahiers d’Art, a historic publisher that works directly with artists on limited-edition books, prints, and catalogues raisonnés.
+Cahiers d’Art in Paris presented a solo show by Lucas Arruda and a new monograph on the artist.
+While all of Arruda’s works are untitled, this exhibition, like each of his solo presentations to date, was named Deserto-Modelo.
+Drawn from private collections, on view were intimately sized paintings of landscapes and seascapes characterized by their subtle rendition of light as well as new prints edited by Cahiers d’Art, a historic publisher that works directly with artists on limited-edition books, prints, and catalogues raisonnés.
 Made in the Paris workshop of American printer Michael Woolworth, Arruda’s print works are an extension of his painting practice, which focuses on near-abstract, atmospheric compositions created from memory.

 Published by Cahiers d’Art with three different cover images, the monograph explores Arruda’s pursuit of light in his paintings.
 The book includes seventy-five illustrations and texts by Fernanda Brenner, curator and director of Pivô, an independent art center in São Paulo, and Mexico-based curator and writer Chris Sharp, as well as excerpts from a conversation between the artist and Hans Ulrich Obrist.